 Can you tell us a little about your educational and career background?

-Acting, to me, is a career of two sides.
+Acting, to me, was a career of two sides.
 Incredibly liberating and creative in its art, but full of restrictions as a profession.
-It needed to take priority over everything else, there was always someone else’s agenda (an agent’s or casting director’s) to put before my own and whilst actors can be the most loving people on earth, by nature it’s an incredibly competitive industry.
+It needed to take priority over everything else, as there was always someone else’s agenda (an agent’s or a casting director’s) to put before my own.
+And whilst actors can be the most loving people on earth, it is an incredibly competitive industry by nature.
 My life wasn’t my own.

-In 2000, I began taking on corporate hospitality and presenting work.
-This career certainly opened some travel opportunities but meant missing out on some auditions along the way.
-However, it was in 2003 that I met my husband at a corporate event in Paris for Hewlett Packard.
+In 2000, I began taking on corporate presenting work.
+It was in 2003 that I met my husband at a Hewlett Packard event in Paris.
 Miguel was a director of marketing for HP and living in Munich, Germany.
-He had a very different life compared to mine, having lived in eight countries.
-After some time, we made the decision he would move from Munich to London and just a couple of months after that I was offered a theatrical role in Germany!
-It really was the way things unfolded.
-I owe much credit to my supportive husband, as he travelled back and forth, and watched my play nine times.
+After some time, we made the decision he would move from Munich to London, and just a couple of months after that, I was offered a theatrical role in Germany!
+It was an interesting start to our relationship…

-But… I was also missing work.
-I needed to feel vital again and searched different avenues that would stretch and excite me.
-With a non-traditional professional background and now being a mum to two little ones, finding a new career was a tall order.
-I also knew inherently if I was going to go back to work, I was going to do it on my terms and be compensated accordingly.
+But… I was also missing work!
+I needed to feel vital again, and searched different avenues that would stretch and excite me.
+With a non-traditional professional background, and now being a mother to two little ones, finding a new career was a tall order.
+I also knew intuitively that if I were going to go back to work, I would need to do it on my terms.

 How has Moms Making Six Figures impacted your life?

 Moms Making Six Figures provided me with a “Plan B” that I really hadn’t imagined possible.
 I work alongside the likes of Angie and other professional women – all of whom joined our team during the last economic downturn, and replaced their corporate incomes in doing so.